-After the follow above methods, now the turn to move on next step, dry your oven glass by using clean and dry cloth.
+After the follow above methods, now the turn to move on the next step, dry your oven glass by using a clean and dry cloth.

 Spray on the oven glass door with white purified vinegar to clean without scratching and shining.

-It is must to spray 3 to 4 times with vinegar and leave and allow the vinegar to set for 15 minutes.
+It is must to spray 3 to 4 times with vinegar and leave and allow the vinegar to sit for 15 minutes.

 Although above is the amazing way to clean glass oven door without scratching, after the cleaning you can see the difference of before and after cleaning.
-A super simple cleaning method to give you a jump starts to some household cleaning.
+A super simple cleaning method to give you a jump-start to some household cleaning.

 Prevention for oven door dirtiness